alokrathod/Blog-Website-Frontend-Design/README.md

     ```bash
     cd your-repository/new

-3. Explore the project structur:
-/new
-├── index.html        # Homepage of the blog
-├── about.html        # About page
-├── contact.html      # Contact page
-└── assets/           # Folder for images

-Open `index.html` in your web browser to view the homepage.
+3. Open `index.html` in your web browser to view the homepage.